Dyslexia Comorbidity, Symptoms With Same Root Cause

 The association says: “Individuals with dyslexia may have learned that being in the company of others places them at risk for making public mistakes and the inevitable negative reactions that may ensue.
 It makes sense, then, that many people with dyslexia have become withdrawn, sought the company of younger people, or become social isolates.”

 On the balance of things

 Researchers have been puzzling about a possible link between dyslexia and balance.
-One study estimates that about one in five adults with dyslexia have balance deficits.
+One study estimates that about one in five adults with dyslexia has balance deficits.
 They’re considered separate symptoms of the disorder.
-One theory holds that the balance deficit originates from a cerebellar impairment.
-(The cerebellum sits at the back of the brain and is responsible for coordination and balance.)
+One theory holds that the balance deficit originates from a cerebellar impairment (the cerebellum sits at the back of the brain and is responsible for coordination and balance).

-A lack of balance is the tell that the source of dyslexia is in sensory processing disorder.
+A lack of balance is the sign that the source of dyslexia is sensory processing disorder.